 The reforms were part of the Empire’s response to a tangled reality, including a loss of territories in war, contesting nationalisms, and poor public health conditions.
-During this period as well, the Empire developed closer relationships with European countries, resulting in the penetration of changing Western norms regarding gender, social and health issues.
+Also during this period, the Empire developed closer relationships with European countries, resulting in the penetration of changing Western norms regarding gender, social, and health issues.

 The result was that, despite centuries of established social norms, voices challenging gender roles began to be raised.
 Governmental reforms began to promote equity among the empires’ citizens.
 A social-gender change process, which included articulation of women’s rights to equality, developed in parallel to and under the influence of these broad political change processes.
-As a growing awareness of feminism entered Ottoman society, more voices advocated greater integration in social life, encouraging women’s education and advocating for women’s empowerment.
+As a growing awareness of feminism entered Ottoman society, more voices advocated greater integration in social life, encouraging women’s education and empowerment.
 In addition, women became more involved in industry and public services, working as tailors, telephone operators, teachers, and school administrators.
-Moreover, they were increasingly represented in literature, in schools, and as speakers at conferences, merchants and national and charity activities, which in turn led to growing public awareness about women’s potential societal contributions beyond their home roles.
+Moreover, they were increasingly represented in endeavors in arts and letters, in education, and as speakers at conferences and at trade, national, and charity activities, which in turn led to growing public awareness about women’s potential societal contributions beyond their home roles.

-At the same time, public health imperatives contributed to growing demand for healthcare workers such as doctors, but also including nurses and midwives, roles filled then by women.
-Integration with the West contributed to Ottoman adoption of Western technology, medical methods and knowledge which were leveraged to confront diseases, such as malaria, that threatened public health and contributed to high death rates among both civilian and military populations.
+At the same time, public health imperatives contributed to a growing demand for healthcare workers such as doctors, but also nurses and midwives, roles filled then by women.
+Integration with the West contributed to Ottoman adoption of Western technology, medical methods, and knowledge, which were harnesses to confront diseases, such as malaria, that threatened public health and contributed to high death rates among both civilian and military populations.

 Public health needs also precipitated important reforms to healthcare services which included: (1) taking governmental responsibility for public health education, such as advocating for preventive vaccinations; (2) establishing official medical institutions that monitored public health including, for example, the civil-medical and health administration (founded in 1870) and the Institute of Bacteriology in Istanbul (founded in 1890); and (3) improving public sanitation and hygiene.
-Importantly for the future of nursing, these new roles, operating throughout the empire’s rural and urban areas, increased the demand for healthcare providers such as physicians, midwives, and nurses.
+Importantly for the future of nursing, these new functions, operating throughout the empire’s rural and urban areas, increased the demand for healthcare providers such as physicians, midwives, and nurses.

 The impact of the Balkan Wars and WWI on women and nursing

-In the Ottoman Empire’s waning days, the Balkan Wars (1912–1913) followed by WWI (1914–1918) added another catalyst supporting the changing roles of women—this time laying the groundwork for establishing the legitimacy of women’s labor force participation more generally and for their engagement as nurses more specifically.
-Defined as ‘total war’ in that the empire sought to involve all of its citizens in the war effort, this massive confrontation represented an existential threat to the Ottoman Empire.
+In the Ottoman Empire’s waning days, the Balkan Wars (1912–1913), followed by WWI (1914–1918) added another catalyst supporting the changing roles of women—this time laying the groundwork for establishing the legitimacy of women’s labor force participation more generally and for their engagement as nurses more specifically.
+Defined as “total war” in that the empire sought to involve all of its citizens in the war effort, this massive confrontation represented an existential threat to the Ottoman Empire.
 In order to meet the wars’ demands, the empire carried out a general recruitment of male soldiers and civilian resources, including a female workforce.

 As men joined the wars’ front lines, they left their jobs at the home front.
 Many women replaced them, contributing to the macro-economy at the national level, while continuing to maintain their own private, home-based micro-economy.
-In data available from World War I, for example, the number of women working in manufacturing increased from 20% to 30% between 1913-1915.
-In addition to jobs in the civilian labor market, the war generated urgent demand for multiple positions in the military, opening new job opportunities for women in the military where they worked as seamstresses making uniforms, secretaries, road builders, cooks, and nurses.
+In data available from World War I, for example, the number of women working in manufacturing increased from 20% to 30% between 1913–1915.
+In addition to jobs in the civilian labor market, the war generated urgent demand for multiple positions for military purposes, opening new job opportunities for women in the military, where they worked as seamstresses making uniforms, secretaries, road construction workers,, cooks, and nurses, the latter as part of aid missions volunteered by the Ottoman Red Crescent.